RLM LinkedIn Tag

 RTO Audit Rectification Process

 If you were found non-compliant during an audit, ASQA will give your RTO an opportunity to rectify non-compliance issues.
-ASQA will provide you with a non-compliance letter containing an opportunity to respond to the non-compliance within a short timeframe (usually within 20 days) or request an Agreement to Rectify (ATR) over a longer period (typically up to 3 months).
+ASQA will provide you with a non-compliance letter containing an opportunity to respond to the non-compliance within a short timeframe (usually within 20 days) or request an Agreement to Rectify (ATR) over a longer time period (typically up to 3 months).

 Depending on the seriousness of your non-compliance, ASQA will: